| Brighton

 called Brighthelmstone.
 In 1750, Dr Richard Russell published a Latin treatise extolling

 the virtues of sea water for drinking and bathing.
 And Brighton's popularity began.
+Suddenly it became fashinable to 'take

 the water', and royalty, literati,and the upper classes were pushed down the beach in